auth0/docs/articles/architecture-scenarios/b2b/b2b-authentication.md

 #### HRD through Universal Login using user choice

 The other simple option is to allow your users to choose from a list, if you don’t mind making public the list of organizations who use your product, or by allowing the user to enter their organization name explicitly.
-Once the user tells you which organization they belong to, you can redirect back to Auth0 with the connection for that organization specified.
+Once the user tells you which organization they belong to, you can redirect back to Auth0 with the connection for that organization specified, or simply prompt them for their username and password if the connection is a database connection.

 ## Username and password authentication